-Join Konrad Eek for an in-depth discussion in this video Installing the enlarger and setting up the dry work station, part of Setting Up a Home Darkroom.
+Join Konrad Eek for an in-depth discussion in this video Installing the enlarger and setting up the dry work station, part of Analog Photography: Setting Up a Home Darkroom.

 - What you see here is the dry station in our home dark room.
 We started work on this earlier today by assembling the table you see that everything is resting upon.
 It was two pieces of laminated shelving material that we cut to a length of 60 inches and glued them together.
 The laminate comes finished on three sides with one raw side and so I glued the two raw edges together right here in the center line.
 I then put a band clamp around it to apply pressure on that joint and tightened the band clamp to the point where we actually saw it glue start to be squeezed out of the joint.

 At that point I knew I had really good solid content between the glued surfaces.
 Particle board particularly absorbs a lot of glue so you want to use a generous amount knowing that you'll have some time to wipe it off the laminate surface when you're done with this part of the process.
 Once the band clamps were in place we put three cross pieces on the underside and put then in with screws.
 During that step we couldn't use glue because while it would work on the raw wood surface of the cross pieces, it would not penetrate the laminated surface of the shelving material.

 So, glue was no good.
 We had to do it strictly with screws.
 One key too in the position of these cross pieces, I very carefully measured the outer edges of the washer and dryer and the exact center line of the washer and dryer and we put the cross braces at those points so it would rest very, in a very stable and secure manner on the washer and dryer, and you can see this is, you can't even budge this.
 A very stable table surface is really important for success in enlarging.